pwolf88/kb/contents/deep-dive/dex.md

 | Responsive | Trade when you want to trade (reduced probability of network congestion due to the higher throughput of the OMG Network) |
 | Private | Identifying yourself may not be required in all exchanges |

-It isn’t possible to solve for _all_ of the dimensions listed above, and each of the dimensions must be treated as design decisions on a spectrum, however using the taxonomy allows us to make informed choices around the impacts of our design choices and aids prioritization.
+It isn't possible to solve for _all_ of the dimensions listed above, and each of the dimensions must be treated as design decisions on a spectrum, however using the taxonomy allows us to make informed choices around the impacts of our design choices and aids prioritization.
 In the following sections we will offer overviews of a number of alternative, evolving models, each driven by various tradeoffs for the dimensions above.

 In each of the models our primary goal is to solve for security and specifically the minimisation of funds loss.
 Thereafter, there exists a number of options in the design space balancing other key dimensions such as fairness, price transparency, user privacy, and speed.